-Stairs are usually just seen as a way to move between levels--not as a decorative element of their own.
-But stairs comprise enough interior real estate that they deserve to be decorated, too.
-This article will describe four ways to improve the appearance of your stairs and make them function as design elements in your home.
+Stairs are usually just seen as a way to move between levels, not as a decorative element of their own.
+But stairs comprise enough interior space that they deserve to be decorated, too.
+You can inexpensively improve the appearance of your stairs and help them function as design elements with covers, runners, paint, or tile.

 Install Stair Tread and Riser Covers

-An alternative to covering stairs completely with carpet--a look that's not very attractive--or applying a carpet runner is to apply sisal or seagrass tread covers to the tread surfaces.
-They don't cut down on sound as much as a continuous carpet runner might, but they are far easier to install.
-Tread rugs also protect your stairs against wear and tear.
+One easier and less expensive alternative is to apply sisal or seagrass tread covers to the tread surfaces.
+Tread runners don't cut down on sound as much as a continuous carpet runner might, but they are far easier to install.
+Tread runners also protect your stairs against wear and tear.